vaskocuturilo/SecurityGoJava/README.md

 ##

-The demo project for Security and JWT auth working with Golang and Java.
+The demo project for Security and JWT auth is working with Golang and Java.

-### This project was created to demonstrate how to work with the Securuty.
+### This project was created to demonstrate how to work with the Security.

-- Create a REST API security service (/auth/register/ auth/login /auth/refresh /tasks).
+- Create a REST API security service (/auth/register/ auth/login /auth/refresh /auth/logout /tasks).
 - Add TTL(access token - between 10 and 15 minutes, refresh token - approximately 7 days).
 - Use secret from env.
 - Add Correct Global exception.